 - Community service

-I can determine what penalties you may face if the court schedules you for a probation or parole violation.
+As a highly qualified probation violation lawyer, I can help you avoid the most severe penalties if the probation department schedules you for a probation or parole violation hearing.

 Probation Violation 1st Offense PA